privacore/helppages-findx/en/about-privacy.md

 ## What information does findx collect?
 To provide you with a great experience, the service collects general data about aggregate use.
-For example, we store and analyze data on user click patterns as a whole, but we don’t collect data about your personal clicks.
+For example, we store and analyze data on click patterns as a whole, but we don’t collect data about your personal clicks.
 The services uses this information to provide “Did you mean?” suggestions, and to display advertisements.

 ## Cookies